 * Click here for rating key

-Il Pittore Restaurant Review: It's no coincidence that Il Pittore in Italian means “the painter.”
+THIS RESTAURANT IS CLOSED Il Pittore Restaurant Review: It's no coincidence that Il Pittore in Italian means “the painter.”
 And it's more than just about the fact that “Painter” is the chef's last name.
 Chef/owner Chris Painter is indeed artistic, and also skilled at conjuring the flavors of the Italian table, from Sicily to Piedmont, Emilia Romagna to Tuscany.
 Although this is a partnership with Starr Restaurants, for whom Painter has worked for close to a decade, there is nothing scene-y about this restaurant, with its quiet acoustics, warm burnished woods and glowing yellow lights.
 Downstairs, cozy up at a ten-seat counter or at a communal table for eight, or head upstairs to the main dining room where skylights, large bay windows and comfortable banquettes set the stage for a memorable meal.
-Choose one of the handcrafted cocktails (we like The Sansom Sour with egg white) or a bottle of wine from the Italian-centric boutique list.
-Artisanal salumi, a smoky cod with saffron baccala and poached calamari, and a woodsy bruschetta with mushroom ragù are all good ideas.
+Choose one of the handcrafted cocktails (we like Contratto Cup with Hendrick’s Gin and ginger ale) or a bottle of wine from the Italian-centric boutique list.
+Artisanal salumi, bruschetta with baccala and quail eggs, and baked ricotta smeared on grilled focaccia are all good ideas.
 House-made pastas include the corzetti with braised goat spiked with mint and chili oil.
-Chef Painter is adept at making flavors meld in new and exciting ways, as he does with the tender braise of veal cheeks and blood orange marmalade.
-But his dishes are never overly fussy, as the pan-roasted monkfish over lentils in a grain mustard vinaigrette can attest.
-For dessert, target the apple crostada with granola streusel and hazelnut gelato.
+Chef Painter is adept at making flavors meld in new and exciting ways, as he does with the tender braise of suckling pig with pear mostarda.
+But his dishes are never overly fussy, as the pan-seared red snapper over eggplant ragoût can attest.
+For dessert, target the Meyer lemon tart with white chocolate arugula sauce and hazelnut gelato.